 The following people may be at the highest risk of experiencing vision loss:

 Many people who are dealing with vision loss and blindness are concerned about whether it is considered a disability.
 Whether you are partially, legally, or totally blind, the Social Security Administration (SSA) can consider whether you can qualify for benefits.
 They will take into account how significant your vision loss is to determine your eligibility.
 The SSA has several criteria against which it can evaluate your condition.
 You can be awarded blind disability benefits if you meet the eligibility criteria.

 If you do not meet the eligibility criteria for blindness, you can still apply for medical-vocational benefits.
 For this, the SSA will consider how your vision loss has affected your daily life.
 It will determine your capabilities and evaluate what kind of work you can perform.

 Regardless of whether you meet the criteria for vocational-medical allowance Social Security disability, you should be able to submit comprehensive medical evidence that documents your disability.
 You can receive blind disability benefits only if the SSA determines that you have submitted complete medical evidence and documentation to prove your condition.

 A legal professional can help applicants gather the documents that prove the individual’s inability to work, talk to concerned people or authorities about the case on the applicant’s behalf, submit a comprehensive claim to the SSA, and represent individuals at appeals hearings.

 You should not think twice about consulting a legal professional like Jason Khattar, because of his finely honed skills and experience.
 He can help you secure the benefits you need for the disability issues that you face.

-A Social Security disability attorney can be the right person to guide you through the process.
+A Los Angeles disability attorney can be the right person to guide you through the process.
 Your lawyer can handle all of the complexities that may stand in the way between you and the disability benefits you need.